Abrahamdeme/LostAndFound/README.md

 The application will run on http://localhost:8080.

 # Technologies Used
-Java
+-Java
-Spring Boot
+-Spring Boot
-Spring Security with JWT
+-Spring Security with JWT
-Hibernate
+-Hibernate
-MySQL
+-MySQL
-Maven (Build Tool)
+-Maven (Build Tool)
-Lombok (Code Simplification)
+-Lombok (Code Simplification)
-Postmap
+-Postmap

 # Controllers and Routes Structure
 ## AuthController